gsoft-inc/wl-web-configs/docs/tsup/configure-dev.md

 ---
 order: 100
-label: Configure for dev
+label: Configure for development
 meta:
-    title: Configure for dev - tsup
+    title: Configure for development - tsup
 ---

-# Configure for dev
+# Configure for development

 To configure [tsup](https://tsup.egoist.dev/) for a development environment, execute the following steps.